AdobeDocs/commerce-php/src/pages/developer/components/events-and-observers/index.md

 ## Observers

-Observers are a certain type of Magento class that can influence general behavior, performance, or change business logic.
+Observers are a certain type of class that can influence general behavior, performance, or change business logic.
 Observers are executed whenever the event they are configured to watch is dispatched by the event manager.

 ### Creating an observer